rustgus/tima/README.md

   * h, hour, hours
   * m, minute, minutes
   * s, sec, seconds
+  * l, milli, millisec, millisecond, milliseconds

 * Time options
   * ##:##, ##:##:##

 is valid.
 Also, the conjunction `and` can be used at any point with the string options.
 The parameters are case insensitive.

+### Other options

+* -q: quiet mode, no messages displayed
+* -d: delay to start the timer.
+Can also be a combination of the above

 ## Coverage